oauth-wg/oauth-step-up-authn-challenge/main.md

 !---

 # Authorization Response {#AuthzResp}
 Section 5.5.1.1 of [@OIDC] establishes that an authorization server receiving a request containing the  `acr_values` parameter MAY attempt to authenticate the user in a manner that satisfies the requested Authentication Context Class Reference, and include the corresponding value in the `acr` claim in the resulting IDToken.
-The same section also establishes that in case the desired aauthentication level cannot be met, the authorization server SHOULD include in the the `acr` claim a value reflecting the authentication level of the current session (if any).
+The same section also establishes that in case the desired aauthentication level cannot be met, the authorization server SHOULD include in the `acr` claim a value reflecting the authentication level of the current session (if any).
 The same section also states that if a request includes thee `max_age` parameter, the authorization server MUST include the `auth_time` claim in the issued IDtoken.
 An authorization server complying with this specification will react to the presence of the `acr_values` and `max_age` parameters by including `acr` and `auth_time` in the access token (see for details) in the same way as [@OIDC] does for IDtokens.
 Although [@OIDC] leaves the authorization server free to decide how to handle the inclusion of `acr` in IDtoken when requested via `acr_values`, when it comes to access tokens in this specification it is RECOMMENDED that the requested `acr` value is treated as essential claim.
 That is, the requested `acr` value is included in the access token if the authentication operation succesfully met its requirements, or that the authorizarion request fails in all other cases, returning `unmet_authentication_requirements` as defined in [@OIDCUAR].
 The recommended behavior will help getting clients stuck in a loop where the authorization server keeps returning tokens that the resource server already identified as not meeting its requirements hence known to be rejected as well.